 You can sign up and donate to LAECR on its website.

 LAECR is collecting testimonials from former smokers in Louisiana whose lives have been influenced by e-cigarettes.
 Contact LAECR to share your story, so it can be used in their lobbying efforts and as they meet with our city and state representatives.

 The second point Joe made is the importance of supporting the vape businesses that are playing a role in advocacy efforts.
 In Louisiana and across the country, there are plenty of vape shops and juice companies to do business with.
 “Don’t be a hypocrite.”
 If you know a business is engaging in poor practices don’t shop there!
 Support the businesses that are doing their part to advance this industry.
-In other articles, checkout how you can get unemployed loans.

 If you have any corrections, feedback or additions, please email me and I will update this post immediately.